Dickinson's Birds

 Manuscripts

-Every poem gathered here appears on a virtual leaf that includes, whenever possible, a digital facsimile of its manuscript.
+Every poem gathered here appears on a virtual leaf with, whenever possible, a digital facsimile of its manuscript.
 Currently, only those manuscript leaves/surfaces containing writing are presented; a later iteration of Dickinson’s Birds will present all surfaces to enable a fuller visualization of each manuscript’s physical structure.

 MS Dating